Prevo128/Sleep/README.md

 # Sleep
-Swiftly put you mac into sleep mode
+Swiftly put your mac into sleep mode